tamhinsf/ChannelSurf/README.md

 ## Build ChannelSurfCli

 * Open the cloned code from this repository in Visual Studio, Visual Studio Code, or your favorite editor
- * Update Program.cs in the ChannelSurfCli folder with your tenant name (aadTenant) and Application ID (aadAppClientId)
+ * Update appsettings.json in the ChannelSurfCli folder.
+Within the section called "AzureAd", update the fields with your tenant name (TenantId), Application ID (ClientId), and Redirect URI (AadRedirectUri).
+You can leave the value for AadInstance as-is.
+  * NOTE: In previous versions of ChannelSurfCli, these values were stored in Program.cs.
+If you're upgrading to this new version, please move your settings into appsettings.json as described above.
  * Or, you can leave these values empty and provide them whenever you run the application.
 * Build ChannelSurfCli
   * In Visual Studio select ChannelSurfCli from the Solution Explorer, then from the top menu pick Build -> BuildSurfCli